Investigating the health effects, marketing practices, and policy impact of e-cigarettes and other vapor products

 Electronic cigarettes arrived on the market in the mid-2000s, creating both excitement and uncertainty.
 To some smokers looking to quit, they offered the promise of a new alternative to the known health hazards of tobacco.
 But they also came with many unknowns, including a lack of clear evidence on their safety compared to traditional cigarettes, how much nicotine and other ingredients they deliver, and what new risks they might introduce to users.
 Much-needed research is underway to discover whether e-cigarettes will result in more harm or benefit to public health.

-RTI is at the forefront of research on e-cigarettes.
+RTI is at the forefront of research on e-cigarettes. .
 We recognize that the health consequences of e-cigarettes and other vapor products are not yet fully understood.
-In May 2016, the FDA extended its tobacco authority over e-cigarettes, meaning age restrictions and other regulations are set to go into effect August 8.
-This development presents a major public policy focus, and underscores the need for scientific study as e-cigarette policies, products and marketing evolve.
+On August 8, 2016, the first FDA regulations on e-cigarettes went into effect, including a ban on sales to anyone under 18.
+Retailers and customers are now adapting to the changes.
+The FDA’s evolving stance on e-cigarettes underscores the need for scientific study as e-cigarette products and marketing continue to develop.

 Because of our wide-ranging expertise, we are ideally positioned to provide insights on these products from a variety of scientific perspectives, including public health and policy, pharmacology and toxicology, aerosol technology, and health communications.